JKWA/good-book-app/README.md

   * Hot reloading saves time and keystrokes
   * ES6 support
   * Testing setup
     * There is a conflict when adding firebase functions folder.
+It is resolved buy adding:
 ```json
 "scripts": {
     "test": "CI=true react-scripts test --env=jsdom --coverage --collectCoverageFrom=src/**/*js --collectCoverageFrom=!functions",
   },
 ```
-    * Testing is easier then other strategies I've used, but still a challenge.
   * build tool is great
   * eject is possible, but would need to build a really good case first

 ## Redux 3.5
-After lots of challenges with debugging asynchronous applications I was particularly interested in testing Redux
+After lots of challenges with debugging asynchronous applications, I was particularly interested in trying Redux

 ### Lessons Learned
 * Redux has a bit of boilerplate, which might be overkill for simple apps.
 * Although it is easy to save all state changes in Redux, it sometimes makes sense to save changes within a component's local state, such as real-time input validating.
-* A side effect of Redux is that it simplifies React Components
+* A positive side effect of Redux is that it simplifies React Components
 * It is easy to refactor and debug, particularly helpful is
 ```javascript
 store.subscribe(() => {
     console.log("store changed", store.getState());
   })
 ```
-* Breaking up reducers is a good way organize things, the tradeoff is that it limits what part of the state can be updated (such updating a general progress bar).
+* Breaking up reducers is a good way organize things.
-* Create folders for actions and reducers
 * Return functions when creating an action
 ```javascript
 export function openDrawer (){